mgrand/smileyVars/README.md

 WHERE aisle=32
 ```

-What if we wanted to also have the flexibility of not specifying `aisle`?
-Just bracketing that part of the WHERE **does
+What if we wanted to also have the flexibility of not specifying
+`aisle`?
+Just bracketing that part of the WHERE clause **does not
-not work**:
+work**:

 ```SQL
 SELECT item_number, quantity FROM bin_tbl
 WHERE (: aisle=:aisle :) (: and level=:level :) (: and bin_number=:bin :)
 ```

-If the first bracketed portion of this query is not in the expansion, it is not syntactically valid SQL.
-There is a
+If the first bracketed portion of this query is not in the expansion, it
-simple syntactic trick that we can use to avoid this issue.
+is not valid SQL.
+There is a simple syntactic trick that we can use to
+avoid this issue.
 We can begin the `WHERE` clause with `1=1` like this:

 ```SQL
 SELECT item_number, quantity FROM bin_tbl
 WHERE 1=1 (: and aisle=:aisle :) (: and level=:level :) (: and bin_number=:bin :)
 ```

-This form of the SQL query allows us to supply all, some or none of the values and have it expand to a valid SQL query.
+This form of the SQL query allows us to supply all, some or none of the
+values and have it expand to a valid SQL query.

 One thing to notice about this query is that the `SELECT` list does not include the `aisle`, `level` or `bin_number`
 columns.
 Because of this, when we get the results of the query, we do not know which bin result rows are associated